dvats/portkey/README.md

 # portkey
 An R package for implementing the Portkey two-coin Bernoulli factory of Vats et. al. (2020).
 The main function is `portkey` which is meant to be used within an MCMC algorithm to determine whether the move should be accepted or rejected.
-The regular two-coin algorithm can also be implemented using `twocoin` which just calls `portkey` for $`\beta = 1`$.
+The regular two-coin algorithm can also be implemented using `twocoin` which just calls `portkey` for $\beta = 1$.

 # Installation